kontactr/drive_lah_assignment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 In this project users can login using their phone number set their names.
 The main focus of this project to persist data using filesystems.
 In this project users can select various files as their session database and ,then, they can use functionalities.

+# Note

+This project uses new APIs for filesystems, please use chrome browser for better experience. for more information, please visit [articles & references section](`Articles-For-References).

 ## Available Scripts

 In the project directory, you can run: